Full and free-flowing conversations should sit at the centre of our relationships at work. Effective leaders help to make them happen.

 Conversations can be the perfect way to explore business problems with our teams.
 Talking things over will inevitably take us somewhere.
 And that’s a principle that also holds true with interactions outside a company.

-When Richard Reed, co-founder of Innocent, was deciding whether to give up his job to make smoothies, he and his partner decided to test the water by selling their home-made smoothies at a music festival.
+When Richard Reed, co-founder of the drinks company, Innocent, was deciding whether to give up his job to make smoothies, he and his partner decided to test the water by selling their home-made smoothies at a music festival.
 They set up a big sign asking people if they should give up their jobs to make smoothies, and put one bin saying 'yes' and one saying 'no' in front of the stall.
 People could vote with their empties, the ‘yes’ decision reinforced by any number of conversations with their punters.
-The rest, as they say, is history; today, Innocent sells more than 2 million smoothies a week.
+Today, Innocent sells more than 2 million smoothies a week.

 One of the basic functions of a conversation is clarification.
 The person or people with whom we are talking will often sharpen our ideas, bring the important stuff into focus and illuminate our own thoughts with their insights.
 For leaders, this is the stuff that money can't buy.
 Golden nuggets of insights from colleagues and customers can spark a whole new strategy and boost performance.